-Guest blogging has countless benefits and some even consider it the Holy Grail of building authority, generating backlinks and attracting new readers.
+When you start guest blogging you'll find countless benefits.
+Some even consider it the Holy Grail of building authority, generating backlinks, making friends, and attracting new readers.
 But just like anything else we do in life – timing is everything!

-I receive guest blogging requests on a daily basis and at times I’m reminded of the cast from “Saturday Night Live” a.k.a. (also known as) the “Not Ready For Prime Time Players“.
+I receive guest blogging requests on a daily basis and at times I'm reminded of the old cast from the popular TV show “Saturday Night Live” a.k.a. (also known as) the “Not Ready For Prime Time Players“.

 The very first sign that you’re not ready for guest blogging is that you just started blogging a few days ago, so in this post we’re not even going that count that one, ok?